luigiserrantoni/LCR-kelvin-probes-adapter-PCB/README.md

 - Eucol U822,
 - Sourcetronic ST2822/ST2822A/ST2822C

 I have no information regarding other models.
-You can chek compatibility to your model by comparing your LCR adapter with the provided dimesions and pad signal description.
+You can check compatibility to your model by comparing your LCR slots (or LCR original probe adaper) with the provided dimesions and pad signal description.

 <img src="/images/adapter-pcb-dimensions.jpg " alt="Adapter PCB dimensions" title="Adapter PCB dimensions" width=50% height=50%>

 **Use examples**

+The adapter can be used to connect many different types of probes:

+- Kelvin clips
+- SMD kelvin tweezer probe
-LCR double contacts kelvin pobes
+- double contacts kelvin pobes

 <img src="/images/lcr-adapter-pcb-doublepin-probes.jpg" alt="capacitors" title="LCR double contacts kelvin pobes" width=50% height=50%>

 I designed theese DIY probes for battery impedance measurements, are available on [my Tindie store](https://www.tindie.com/products/bitplus/4-wire-kelvin-double-contacts-probes-kit/).

-Tester probes
+- single contact "Tester" probes

 <img src="/images/lcr-adapter-pcb-tester-probes.jpg" alt="LCR tester pobes" title="LCR tester pobes" width=50% height=50%>

-The 4 wires are connectet on the back of the probe pins.
+(note: the 4 wires are connectet on the back of the probe pins)

 **Use for battery measurements**